janjongboom/mbed-simulator/README.md

     # build the shared libmbed library (to speed up future compilations)
     $ node build-libmbed.js

-    # replace 'blinky' with 'interrupts' or 'network' for other demo's
-    $ node build-demo.js demos/blinky
     ```

 1. Then, start a web server: